MaeFlaherty/Obsidian-Vault/Week 2 Readings.md

 - Conflict Between Outdoor Labor and Environmentalism
 - Conflation of Labor with Destruction
 - To Work in Nature is a form of Knowing it
+- Work vs Play in Nature
+- Environmentalists are typically aligned against work and for play(Play saved my life)
 -